KomunikacjaTechnicznaVistula/morris-mini/docs/controls-instruments-and-switches/starter-switch.md

 - Push the knob down quickly and firmly with your thumb or forefinger to operate the starter.
 - Release it as soon as the engine fires.

-- **Note:** If the engine fails to start, wait until the crankshaft comes to rest before pushing the starter switch again.
+- **📝 Note:** If the engine fails to start, wait until the crankshaft comes to rest before pushing the starter switch again.